 At our highest amplitude for the pump waves, with a laser power of 3.41 W, the power spectrum of particle velocity has peaks corresponding to the pump waves, their harmonics, and waves at various combination frequencies, as shown in Fig. 2(a).
-This figure is similar to Fig. 2(a) of Ref.
-[2], except that in the present paper the power spectrum was calculated in the same region of the plasma crystal located 6.5 - 11.1 mm away from the excitation region that was used to calculate bicoherence.
-Next, we examine our results for the two other kinds of maps, bicoherence and wave energy in ω -k space, which are new for this paper.
+This figure is similar to Fig. 2a of Ref.
+[2], except that in the present paper the power spectrum was calculated in the same region of the plasma crystal located 6.5-11.1 mm away from the excitation region that was used to calculate bicoherence.
+Next, we examine our results for the two other kinds of maps, bicoherence and wave energy in ω -k space.

 The map of squared bicoherence γ^2 in Fig. 2(b) shows that the waves at combination frequencies are a result of coherent nonlinear interaction of the pump waves, thus supporting a similar conclusion made in Ref.
 [2].
 The black dots in this map indicate the pairs of frequencies F_1 , F_2 , where the squared bicoherence $\gamma^2(F_1, F_2)$ is nearly unity, indicating strong coupling.
-For any point on the map where γ^2 is near unity, we conclude that the corresponding frequencies F_1 , F_2 , and $F_1 + F_2$ are not only harmonically related, but phase coupled as well, which is a signature of coherent nonlinear interaction between the waves at F_1 and F_2 .
-For example, for the point on the map corresponding to our two pump frequencies, the value of the squared bicoherence is near unity, $\gamma^2(f_1, f_2) = 0.954$.
-This peak shows that a third wave exists with a frequency $f_1 + f_2 = 2.4$ Hz, and that the phase of this wave equals $\phi_1 + \phi_2$, where φ_1 and φ_2 are the phases of the waves at f_1 and f_2 .
-For this example, one can conclude that the generation mechanism for the sum-frequency wave is coherent nonlinear interaction of the pump waves.
+For any point on the map where γ^2 is near unity, we conclude that the corresponding frequencies F_1 , F_2 , and F_1+F_2 are not only harmonically related, but phase coupled as well, which is a signature of coherent nonlinear interaction between the waves at F_1 and F_2 .
+Note that the map is symmetric relative to the line $F_1=F_2$, since $\gamma^2(F_1,F_2)=\gamma^2(F_2,F_1)$.